CLI & Scriptability API

 --json | Emit the created shard as JSON |

 Agent resolution.
-When --agent is omitted, crystl resolves the spawned agent in order: the gem’s per-gem Default Agent (set in gem settings) → the agent already detected running in the gem → the global Default Agent (Settings → General, a typed agent [model] field like codex gpt-5.1-codex-max).
+When --agent is omitted, crystl resolves the spawned agent in order: the gem’s per-gem Spawn Agent override (Gem Settings → general) → the agent already detected running in the gem → the global Default Spawn Agent (Settings → agents → defaults).
+That field names an AGENT only; what each size launches for it is set separately, on the agents tab.
 If none of those resolve, the command errors rather than assuming an agent: pass --agent, run an agent in the gem first, or set a default.

 shard close